 starting the class.
 If in doubt, consult your GP before taking part in an exercise class.

+Most Taoist Centre classes will require you to become a member of the governing body.
 The donation is currently £15 in the first year, £25 in the second and £50 per year thereafter.

 The recommended donation